rsaggio87/LeaveOutTwoWay/README.md

 The m-file `example.m` shows how to compute Leave Out estimates in a small test dataset.

-# Current Release: Version 2.0
+# Current Release: Version 2.0.1

+ * Fixed Bug where code could not run because it could not locate the function `leave_out_estimation_two_way'.

+# Version 2.0

  * Added option to estimate the stastistical leverages, Pii, and what we define as Bii in KSS using Random Projections methods that build on the Johnson Lindestrauss Lemma - See Appendix B of KSS.